hraberg/deuce/resources/public/README.md

 `node-{clojure,deuce}.js` entertains the idea of embedding a JVM with Clojure inside node but aren't explored beyond seeing that it could in theory be done.

+`json-patch-dom.js` contains a spike where JSON patches are applied straight to the DOM.
+The idea is to only do the diffing once, but the approach has several issues.

 All spikes have been mined for ideas in the current `components` version.